 All your dreams have come true and you’re finally getting a dog!
 Your first thought is probably going to be how you’re going to get your apartment ready for your new friend.

-But, remember, your pup isn’t going to just live in your apartment.
+But, remember, your pup isn’t going to just live in your apartment (maybe they will in a dog-friendly city like these).
 You’ll take him through the lobby to go out on his daily walks, he’ll see the neighbors in the stairwells, and you’ll probably be taking him out around the building grounds.
 So, if you want to make your apartment dog-friendly, you have to focus on the whole building, not just your home.
 The folks at Mortgages.com helped us understand how to do just that.

 What Is Allowed?